Welcome to demolition!

 Once everything was out of the room, we contemplated the tiling.
 Before we could paint or start putting up our new METOD cabinets, we would have to remove all the existing tiles.
 This was precisely the moment that things went wrong…

 See, our building has all this great character because it’s old.
 Do you know what else it has?

 Crumbling plaster walls – that’s what!
 As soon as we started removing the tiles from the main wall (carefully, I should add) huge tile-sized chunks of plaster were coming away with it.
 Behind the plaster, all we were left with was the original lath and nice gaping holes.
 From what we could tell, the original plaster “feet” (where the plaster squeezes in between the lath, creating little anchors) had broken away.
 Due to the sheer thickness of the tile adhesive that they used (crazy thick!), the plaster just came away with the tiles.

 our beautiful lath…

 After removing everything, this is what we were left with.
 One massive hole, and another smaller one.

-The two end walls were okay as they were either external brick walls, or newly build cement board ones.
+The two end walls were okay as they were either external brick walls or newly built cement board ones.
 Minimal damage, with only a bit of filling required to even them out.

 Due to the depth of the original plaster, and modern cement board thicknesses, we ended up using two pieces screwed together.
 Nothing we could find was the depth that our original walls were.